FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the Braintree payment method.
 They can be omitted unless you need to support Braintree.

-The options that are required to initialize the Visa Checkout payment method provided by Braintree.
-They can be omitted unless you need to support Visa Checkout.

 ___